Cork City Dance Artist in Residence at Firkin Crane

 The residency will complement Firkin Crane’s Mission & Vision Statement.

-As a key figure in Cork city’s dance community, the DAIR will be encouraged to partner with Firkin Crane to explore possibilities for leveraging the dance artist residency to develop further performance or participative projects.
+As a key figure in Cork city’s dance community, the DAIR will be encouraged to partner with Firkin Crane in programming professional training and to explore possibilities for leveraging the dance artist residency to develop further performance or participative projects.

 1.2 Who is eligible to apply?